beug/p5js_NYCR-Class/Syllabus.md

 ### mouseX / mouseY
 * TODO: add this section

+### Now is probably a good time to talk about drawing the background()
+* TODO: add this section

 ### console.log()
 * TODO: add this section

+### Push Pop?

 ## Section 4: Variables / Scope
 ### Variables
 Variables are a way that we can reserve a small part of a computer's memory to store data.
 We reserve a name for it in our program so that we can either refer back to it, and in some cases even modify it's value later on.
+TODO (make this section actually factual)

+> In computer programming, a variable or scalar is a storage location paired with an associated symbolic name (an identifier), which contains some known or unknown quantity of information referred to as a value.
+The variable name is the usual way to reference the stored value; this separation of name and content allows the name to be used independently of the exact information it represents.
+The identifier in computer source code can be bound to a value during run time, and the value of the variable may thus change during the course of program execution.
+>
+Variables in programming may not directly correspond to the concept of variables in mathematics.
+The value of a computing variable is not necessarily part of an equation or formula as in mathematics.
+In computing, a variable may be employed in a repetitive process — assigned a value in one place, then used elsewhere, then reassigned a new value and used again in the same way (see iteration).
+Variables in computer programming are frequently given long names to make them relatively descriptive of their use, whereas variables in mathematics often have terse, one- or two-character names for brevity in transcription and manipulation. _- [Wikipedia](https://en.wikipedia.org/wiki/Variable_(computer_science))_

+Because p5js is javascript, we get to use javascript syntax for declaring and using our variables.
+The current specification is

 * __declarations__
   * var